-Considering the present state of Euro Zone economy, it will be a brilliant idea to think twice if you are planing to go on holiday within the Euro Zone.
+Considering the present state of the Euro Zone economy, it will be a brilliant idea to think twice if you are planning to go on holiday within the Euro Zone.

-Destinations such as Turkey, Egypt, Morocco and Mexico all offer a culture rich, euro-free experience.
-You can also try Eastern Europe (Bulgaria, Poland) who all continue to offer good value for money in comparison to the Euro Zone.
+Destinations such as Turkey, Egypt, Morocco, and Mexico all offer a culture-rich, euro-free experience.
+You can also try Eastern Europe (Bulgaria, Poland) all continue to offer good value for money in comparison to the Euro Zone.

 Huge savings can be made on train tickets if you plan ahead.
 If you leave it late it’s still worth phoning the relevant train company to see if any advance tickets or deals are still available – even on the day of travel – you may avoid a hefty fare at the station.
 Another thing to bear in mind is checking to see if two singles are cheaper than one return ticket.